JSinkler713/todo-walkthrough-hooks/sprints/Sprint1.md

 );
 ```

-Then, edit your `App.js` file to no longer have hard-coded routes, and to reference the routes in your `config/routes.js` file instead:
+Then, edit your `App.js` file to no longer have hard-coded routes, and to reference the routes in your `config/routes.js` file instead.
+Much cleaner!!

 ```js
 import React from 'react';